 “Oh well,” Torque said.

 We waited around for fifteen minutes or so.
 The drumming continued, it was very pleasant, and moving.
 I wondered what it had been like earlier in the day.
 Probably a lot of yelling, a lot of speechifying.
-There were protests (in Little Italy the statue of Columbus on Mayfield Road had had red paint thrown on it) and anger, but also a lot of music and celebration.
+There were protests -- in Little Italy the statue of Columbus on Mayfield Road had had red paint thrown on it -- but also a lot of music and celebration.

 Now, however, it was peaceful, no one here but a hard-core band of thirty or forty fans of CPT and their Native American comrades.